-This high fructose syrup fools your appetite hormones.
-Hormones are biological little messengers, involved in every system of our body.
-Thus, hunger hormones make us want to eat, and on the contrary, satiety hormones tell us we are full.
+This high fructose syrup fools the hormones that are responsible for regulating your appetite.
+Hormones are little biological messengers, involved in every single thing our bodies do.
+Thus, hunger hormones make us want to eat, and likewise, satiety hormones tell us when we are full.

-Second, unburnt sugar is turned into fat, causing weight gain and fatty liver diseases, cancer, hypertension and so on.
-In the developed world, 10% of children are suffering from fatty liver disease, due to unhealthy diet and sedentary living.
+The second issue stems from the fact that any excess sugar is turned into fat, causing weight gain and fatty liver diseases, cancer, hypertension and so on.
+Currently, in the developed world, 10% of children are suffering from fatty liver disease, due to unhealthy diet and sedentary living.

-Moreover, another important aspect of human behaviour is our brain’s reactions to our experiences.
-Indeed, when good things happens, we produce substances as the “dopamine”.
-It allows us to have enjoyment feelings when we are experiencing love, for example.
-Dopamine is also released when we eat sugary foods, giving us a hit of pleasure, the same way we feel while consuming drugs.
-But it’s temporary, and there is a slump after a sugar rush.
-If someone continually has this rush and needs it, he will be exposed to fatigue, sleep problems, mood swings, anxiety, apathy, memory loss and inability to concentrate.
+It’s partially down to dopamine.
+Our bodies produce dopamine when good things happen, it’s associated with with happy emotions, like receiving a nice text or getting some good news.
+Similarly, dopamine is also released when we eat sugary foods, giving us a hit of pleasure, the same way we would feel if we took drugs.
+The presence of dopamine is temporary however, and there is inevitably a slump after a sugar rush.
+If someone continually has this rush and needs it, becomes reliant on it, they will suffer from fatigue, sleep problems, mood swings, anxiety, apathy, memory loss and inability to concentrate.

 So, how much sugar should we be consuming?
 According to the World Health Organisation in 2015, no more than 5% of daily calories should come from added or free sugar.
-This is equivalent to 19g for 4-6 years old children, to 24g for 7-10 years old children and 30g for those over 11 years old.
-Problem: we regularly consume twice as much…
+This is equivalent to 19g for 4-6 year old children, to 24g for 7-10 year old children and 30g for those over 11 years old.
+The issue is that we regularly consume twice as much…